shashankpie/YT-Summarize/README.md

 # YT-Summarize
-Summarize youtube videos with a URL
+Summarize YouTube videos with a URL